Bradford County Court Records

 Bradford County Civil Court Records

-Civil case records in Bradford County are maintained by the Prothonotary, who serves as the chief clerk of the civil division of the Court of Common Pleas.
-The office records and preserves filings for lawsuits, judgments, liens, name changes, and petitions.
-The current Prothonotary is Tammy Hart, reachable at (570) 265-1705 or by email at hartt@bradfordco.org (also bcproth@bradfordco.org for general inquiries).
+The Prothonotary is the chief clerk of the civil division of the Court of Common Pleas and maintains records for lawsuits, judgments, liens, name changes, and petitions.
+The current Prothonotary is Tammy Hart, reachable at (570) 265-1705 or by email at hartt@bradfordco.org (you can also use bcproth@bradfordco.org for general inquiries).

-Civil case documents can be searched and downloaded through the Bradford County Prothonotary Web Viewer.
-Searches are available by case number or party name, and each document viewed costs $0.25.
-The office notes that the Web Viewer is optimized for certain browsers and may not function in all environments.
+Start your civil case search online through the Bradford County Prothonotary Web Viewer.
+You can search by case number or party name, and each document you view costs $0.25.
+Note that the Web Viewer is optimized for certain browsers and may not work correctly in all environments.

-For in-person requests, the Prothonotary’s office is open Monday through Friday, 8:00 a.m. to 4:30 p.m.
-Staff can assist with locating records and producing copies.
-The Prothonotary Fee Schedule details costs for various filings, certifications, and document copies.
-Key fee categories include copy and certification charges, appeal filing fees, judgment certifications, and lien docketing.
+For in-person requests, the Prothonotary's office is open Monday through Friday, 8:00 a.m. to 4:30 p.m.
+Staff can help you locate records and arrange copies.
+The Prothonotary Fee Schedule breaks down costs for filings, certifications, and document copies — covering areas like copy and certification charges, appeal filing fees, judgment certifications, and lien docketing.

-Several downloadable civil forms are available from the Prothonotary page on the county website, including:
+Several civil forms are available for download from the Prothonotary page on the county website:

 - Civil Cover Sheet